doscsy12/geri-cogmotor/README.md

 - **motor** task in which the participant is required to navigate around the flower shop without colliding with shelves or objects placed throughout the shop.

 #### Protocol
-All participants will:
+All participants will undergo:
-1. play the exergame with zero haptic intervention (ie., no assistance, no challenge), also known as 'initial assessment'
+1. initial assessment: play the exergame with zero haptic intervention (ie., no assistance, no challenge)
-2. play the exergame with haptic intervention (errorful/errorless mode) (aka trial period)
+2. trial period: play the exergame with haptic intervention (errorful/errorless mode)
-3. play the exergame with zero haptic intervention, also known as 'final assessment' Initial and final assessments will be compared to determine any motor or cognitive improvements.
+3. final assessment: play the exergame with zero haptic intervention
+<br> Initial and final assessments will be compared to determine any motor or cognitive improvements.

 ### Aim
 Thus, one objective here is to investigate the effect of a single haptic intervention in an exergame that combines *both* cognitive and motor skills training.